JawwadQammar/University-Student-Record-Management/README.md

 ## Input
 - a) StudentsMajorsList.csv -- contains items listed by row.
 Each row contains student ID, last name, first name, major, and optionally a disciplinary action indicator
 - b) GPAList.csv -- contains items listed by row.
 Each row contains student ID and the student GPA.
 3. GraduationDatesList.csv – contains items listed by row.
 Each row contains student ID and graduation date.
-d.
-StudentsMajorsList.csv -- contains items listed by row.
+* StudentsMajorsList.csv -- contains items listed by row.
 Each row contains student ID, last name, first name, major, and optionally a disciplinary action indicator
 e.
 GPAList.csv -- contains items listed by row.
 Each row contains student ID and the student GPA.
 f.
 GraduationDatesList.csv – contains items listed by row.
 Each row contains student ID and graduation date.